Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-02-24-lessons-from-being-a-ta.md

 I've chosen a few stories that I'd like to tell that I think of fondly in my work experiences.

 There was a particular student that I had last semester who I particularly enjoyed helping.
 She was always enthusiastic about the material, and her enjoyment and self fulfillment from coming to a solution with my help made my days.
 I remember in particular the first time we met in lab.
-She had told me that she was a Freshman[^1] and was unsure that she was correctly placed into this course[^2].

-[^1]: Freshman, Fall semester;  a very stressful time
-[^2]: CSCI 1913, the second course in one of the introduction tracks which focuses on algorithms and data structures.
+She had told me that she was a Freshman and was unsure that she was correctly placed into this course, having just come from highschool with the prerequisite couse fulfilled by AP Computer Science.
+In that moment, I had 2 goals: to reassure her that she was doing okay and to keep her motivated to stay in the course.
+The first thing I did was I said, "First, welcome to the U!
+We're excited to have you here!"
+I quite like the way I phrased that, it's familiar and inclusive, which I feel would help to ease someone's nerves about being at such a big school.
+I then talked through her concerns and about her past experiences and identified some of the root causes for this worry.
+It was *recursion* and a particularly hard lab.
+That class had a particularly difficult first lab that could have been used to frighten students and prepare them for the road ahead.

 ---